-Maybe those who are reading this already know what conky is, but it's better if I just give a little explanation because in my other writings I explain how to use the themes I've created, so let's get straight to it then...
+Maybe those reading this already know what Conky is.
+However, I think it’s still a good idea to give a brief explanation, especially since in many of my other posts I explain how to use the themes I’ve created.
+So let’s jump right in…

 What is Conky?